-Advantages Disadvantages Greater opportunity to remove duplication than options 3a and 3b (albeit, to some extent the 'unitary dividend' has already been delivered in the City of York).
-This option would result in disruption to high-performing services as well as additional costs and complexity associated with the disaggregation of County Council services and integration of City of York services.
+- This option would result in disruption to highperforming services as well as additional costs and complexity associated with the disaggregation of County Council services and integration of City of York services.
 TUPE of c19,000 employees would be required including maintained schools.
-This disruption is likely to be the most significant of all options considered and would delay progress towards a combined authority and more ambitious transformation for our area.
-Opportunity to operate a shared service approach across two organisations and implement a transformation programme.
-Reduced economies of scale, additional transition costs, less able to operate at scale and lower resilience when compared to option 2.
-Some residents may perceive the creation of two smaller unitaries as being 'closer' to them.
-Under this option, Council Tax harmonisation would be particularly challenging, due to the relatively low rates in the City of York.
+This disruption is likely to be the most significant of all options considered and would delay progress towards a combined authority and more ambitious transformation for our area. - Reduced economies of scale, additional transition costs. less able to operate at scale and lower resilience when compared to option 2. - Under this option, Council Tax harmonisation would be particularly challenging, due to the relatively low rates in the City of York.
 No established identity and rural / urban tensions.